sgmurphy/wordpress-plugins/wp-social-reviews/readme.txt

 8. Make templates your own way, and all will look perfect on any screen.

 == Changelog ==
+3.14.0 ( Date: 18 September, 2024 )
+- Added Optimize Images settings option in Settings -> Feed Platforms -> Facebook,TikTok Settings.
+This feature automatically stores local copies of Facebook,TikTok feed images on your server.
+– Added Facebook,TikTok Feed GDPR compliant settings option in Settings -> Advanced Settings.
+– Added Optimize Images reset option in Settings -> Feed Platforms -> Facebook,TikTok Settings.
+– Added Optimize Image resolution settings option in Template Editor -> Feed -> Images Resolution.
+– Added a warning notice in the wp social ninja admin area to alert you about critical issues with your Facebook,TikTok Feed and Facebook Reviews.
+– Added Email notification alerts for critical Facebook,TikTok Feed and Facebook Reviews issues.
+You will receive an email notification if there’s an unresolved issue with an Facebook,TikTok feed or Facebook Reviews on your website.
+- Fixed the review rating problem so you see the exact rating every time.
+- Fixed the Instagram feed animation issue so that images of different sizes and resolutions display perfectly on the screen.
+- Fixed the problem of missing Instagram videos - now all videos will be shown properly.
+- Improved Instagram image optimization by fixing the issue with multiple avatar downloads and ensuring images load from local storage.
+- Fixed the Instagram videos display issue in the free version so videos can now play directly from the template.

 3.13.1 ( Date: 03 April, 2024 )
 - Resolved Facebook Pages and Instagram accounts connectivity problems.
 - Fixed the string translation issue in the editor.